UBB-bibliometrics/search-strategies-priorityareas/GSU_WoS.md

   OR "human rights" OR "political rights" OR "civil right$" OR "voting right$" OR "sexual rights" OR "land rights" OR "land tenure" OR "constitutional right$" OR "social right$" OR "right to religion" OR "religious freedom$"
   OR (("rights") NEAR/3 ("child" OR "children*" OR "elderly" OR "tribal" OR "worker$" OR "elector*" OR "disabled" OR "disabilit*" OR "religious"))
   OR "welfare system" OR "social welfare" OR "social security" OR "social sustainability" OR "social polic*"
-  OR "social justice" OR "social sustainability" OR "social mobility" OR "climate justice" OR "environmental justice" OR "global justice" OR "poverty" OR "microfinance" OR "microcredit" OR "homeless" OR ("intergeneration*" NEAR/5 ("wealth" OR "resource$" OR "mobility"))
+  OR "social justice" OR "social sustainability" OR "social mobility" OR "social class" OR "climate justice" OR "environmental justice" OR "global justice" OR "poverty" OR "microfinance" OR "microcredit" OR "homeless" OR ("intergeneration*" NEAR/5 ("wealth" OR "resource$" OR "mobility"))